ideepgagan740/Weather-Application/README.md

 Data is fetched by using weather API.

-There is one interesting feature, which display the image of the area which you added in background.
+There is one interesting feature, which display the image of the specific area whose weaher condition you want to know.

 Technologies used:-
 HTML, CSS,BootStrap and Javascript Language.